 This was followed by an equally substantial hit of Ridley Scott’s The Martian (2015) with Matt Damon as an astronaut stranded on Mars and the scrupulously scientifically grounded depiction of his struggle to survive and those on Earth to affect a rescue.

-Television has taken up these real space missions with the National Geographic channel docudrama series Mars (2016-8) about the first colonists on Mars, as well as the fictional tv series’ The First (2018) about the preparations for a Mars launch and Away (2020) that takes place during the first mission to Mars.
-The most popular of these has been the tv series The Expanse (2016– ), which imagines a credibly lived-in solar system and the political tensions between various planetary bodies.
+Television has taken up these real space missions with the National Geographic channel docudrama series Mars (2016-8) about the first colonists on Mars.
+There was also the fictional tv series’ The First (2018) about the preparations for a Mars launch and Away (2020) that takes place during the first mission to Mars, as well as the South Korean The Silent Sea (2021- ) about astronauts stranded on The Moon.
+The most popular of these has been the tv series The Expanse (2015-22), which imagines a credibly lived-in solar system and the political tensions between various planetary bodies.

 Apollo 18 (2011) was a Found Footage work that depicts a fictional Moon landing mission that was covered up and the astronauts’ encounter with an alien lifeform.
 Sputnik (2020) was a Russian film about a 1980s cosmonaut mission that returns with one of the crew infected with a parasitic organism.

 Also here you could include Operation Avalanche (2016), a Found Footage film that takes up the conspiracy theory belief that the entire Moon mission was faked in a tv studio, as well as Transformers: The Dark of the Moon (2011), which reveals that the Moon Landing was actually a front for a mission to explore a crashed Transformer ship.
 In the Doctor Who episode Day of the Moon (2011). we learn that aliens have hypnotically influenced humanity to land on The Moon in order to build a spacesuit.